Is there a file to send my healthcare provider on ICP? I need medical referenced journals & articles!

 Compared with women who did not have ICP, women with ICP were more likely to have gestational diabetes and preeclampsia.

 I am expecting twins, is this more dangerous?

-There is research showing that expecting more than one baby increases adverse outcome of including stillbirth and preterm labor.
+There is research showing that expecting more than one baby increases adverse outcome including stillbirth and preterm labor.
 Women carrying multiples appear to have a higher risk of developing ICP.
 Also, women with multiple pregnancies may have a higher risk of going into early spontaneous labor.
-Due to the increased risk of stillbirth earlier scheduled delivery should be considered.
+Due to the increased risk of stillbirth earlier scheduled delivery may be considered.
 Note- Perinatal outcomes with intrahepatic cholestasis of pregnancy in twin pregnancies.

 Is there anything else I can do?